statbiophys/OLGA/README.md

 ## Motivation

 The recent ubiquity in adaptive immune system repertoire sequencing has led to the need for a variety of probabilistic and bioinformatic tools to analyze CDR3 sequence.
-Of particular interest are the generative models of V(D)J recombination and an inference procedure first introduced in *CITE ANAND PAPER*.
-Recently, a more complete and efficient software package IGoR (Inference and Generation Of Repertoires) was published *CITE QUENTIN PAPER* and is available on GitHub [(IGoR)](https://github.com/qmarcou/IGoR) and should be used for any generative model inference.
+Of particular interest are the generative models of V(D)J recombination and an inference procedure first introduced in [Murugan 2012](http://www.pnas.org/content/early/2012/09/10/1212755109.short).
+Recently, a more complete and efficient software package IGoR (Inference and Generation Of Repertoires) was published [(Marcou 2018)](http://www.nature.com/articles/s41467-018-02832-w) and is available on GitHub [(IGoR)](https://github.com/qmarcou/IGoR) and should be used for any generative model inference.

 This software implements the dynamic programming algorithm discussed *CITE PAPER* to compute the generation probability of amino acid and in-frame nucleotide CDR3 sequences.

 As adaptive repertoire researchers span the full gamut of technical coding skills, the goal of this README and software is to be as usable and useful as possible for researchers with any programming background.
-To this end, the core algorithm provided as Python modules with a few command line executable scripts provided.
-The technical user can thus import the Python modules and incorporate them into their own analysis pipeline while the researcher who only needs a more cursory analysis can use the provided command line scripts.
+To this end, the core algorithm provided as Python modules with a few command line console scripts provided.
+The technical user can thus import the Python modules and incorporate them into their own analysis pipeline while the researcher who only requires a cursory analysis can use the provided console scripts.
 (Furthermore, there is a functional/procedural implementation of the algorithm -- please contact via email if you prefer the modules structured in this manner).

 Documentation and examples provided below, and assumes only minimal familiarity with Python/Bash.
 Ideally, even the interested party who is very uncomfortable with coding should be able to manage from the examples.

 ## Installation

-THIS WILL CHANGE when pip -install is up and running

 OLGA is a python 2.7 software which only uses standard python libraries and requires no additional dependencies.

-The executable functions will assume a particular directory architecture.
-The minimal directory structure should be as follows:
+OLGA is available on PyPI and can be downloaded and installed through pip: ```pip -install olga```

+OLGA is also available on [GitHub](https://github.com/zsethna/OLGA).
+The command line entry points can be installed by using the setup.py script: ```$ python setup.py install```.
+If the command line console scripts are not wanted, no installation is necessary and the scripts ```run_pgen.py```, ```compute_single_sequence_pgen.py```, and ```generate_synthetic_sequences.py``` can all be run as executables.

+Directory architecture:
 ```
 olga/
 │   README.md
+│   LICENSE
+│   setup.py
+│   example_expanded_amino_acid_alphabet.txt
+│
+└───olga/
+    │   __init__.py
     │   run_pgen.py
     │   compute_single_sequence_pgen.py
     │   generate_synthetic_sequences.py
-│
-└───olga/
     │   generation_probability.py
     │   preprocess_generative_model_and_data.py
     │   load_model.py
-|       sequence_generation.py
+    │   sequence_generation.py
     │
-└───models/
+    └───default_models/
         └───human_T_alpha/
         │       model_marginals.txt
         │       model_params.txt
         │       J_gene_CDR3_anchors.txt
         │       V_gene_CDR3_anchors.txt
         │
         └───human_T_beta/
         │       model_marginals.txt
         │       model_params.txt
         │       J_gene_CDR3_anchors.txt
         │       V_gene_CDR3_anchors.txt
         │
         └───human_B_heavy/
         │       model_marginals.txt
         │       model_params.txt
         │       J_gene_CDR3_anchors.txt
         │       V_gene_CDR3_anchors.txt
         │
         └───mouse_T_beta/
                 model_marginals.txt
                 model_params.txt
                 J_gene_CDR3_anchors.txt
                 V_gene_CDR3_anchors.txt
 ```

-OLGA also ships with a few extra folders (data/, results/, extended_alphabet_files/) for example calls and organizational ease.

-## Executable Code and Examples
+## Command line console scripts and Examples

-There are three included executable command line scripts:
+There are three command line console scripts (the scripts can still be called as executables if OLGA is not installed):
-1. compute_single_sequence_pgen.py
+1. olga-compute_single_sequence_pgen
   * computes the generation probability of a single sequence.
-2. run_pgen.py
+2. olga-run_pgen
   * computes the generation probability of sequences read from a file and outputs the results to another file.
-3. generate_synthetic_sequences.py
+3. olga-generate_synthetic_sequences
   * generates sequences and writes them to a file.

-For any of them you can execute with the -h or --help flags to get the options (e.g. ```$ ./compute_single_sequence_pgen.py -h```), or query with pydoc for the full docstring documentation (e.g. ```$ pydoc compute_single_sequence_pgen```).
+For any of them you can execute with the -h or --help flags to get the options.

-### Quick Tutorial (Unix/Mac)
+### Quick Demo
-Before getting into the weeds of the arguments of the command line scripts, let us first do a quick copy-paste tutorial for people who are uncomfortable with Python (just input the lines into a bash shell).
-This will demonstrate generating sequences and computing pgens from the default model for human TCR beta chains that ships with NAME.
+After installing OLGA, we offer a quick demonstration of the console scripts.
+This will demonstrate generating sequences and computing pgens from the default model for human TCR beta chains that ships with OLGA.
+This demo will generate two files, example_seqs.tsv and example_pgens.tsv, in the directory that these command line calls are made.

-1. ./compute_single_sequence_pgen.py CASSLGRDGGHEQYF --humanTCRB
+1. ```$ olga-compute_single_sequence_pgen CASSLGRDGGHEQYF --humanTCRB```
   * This computes the pgen of the amino acid sequence CASSLGRDGGHEQYF (you should get 7.25342176315e-10)

-2. ./generate_synthetic_sequences.py data/example_seqs.tsv --humanTCRB -n 1e3
+2. ```$ olga-generate_synthetic_sequences.py example_seqs.tsv --humanTCRB -n 1e3```
   * This generates a file example_seqs.tsv with 1000 human TCRB CDR3 sequences (both the nucleotide sequence and the amino acid sequence) along with the V and J genes used to generate them.

-3. ./run_pgen.py data/example_seqs.tsv results/example_pgens.tsv --humanTCRB
+3. ```$ olga-run_pgen example_seqs.tsv example_pgens.tsv --humanTCRB```
-  * This reads in the file we just generated, exampe_seqs.tsv, and computes both the nucleotide sequence and the amino acid sequence pgen for each of the 1000 sequences we generated and writes it to the file example_pgens.tsv.
+  * This reads in the file we just generated, example_seqs.tsv, and computes both the nucleotide sequence and the amino acid sequence pgen for each of the 1000 sequences we generated and writes it to the file example_pgens.tsv.

 Did it work?
 If not, check these issues:
 * Do you have Python 2.7?
 (Should be built into the OS for Unix/Mac)
-* Is the directory structure correct?
+* Is OLGA installed?
-* Are the scripts executable?
-  * Can also try executing the scripts through python:
+  * If OLGA is not 'installed,' the scripts can still be called as executables (or through python):
-    1. python compute_single_sequence_pgen.py CASSLGRDGGHEQYF --humanTCRB
+    1. ```$ ./compute_single_sequence_pgen.py CASSLGRDGGHEQYF --humanTCRB```
-    2. python generate_synthetic_sequences.py data/example_seqs.tsv --humanTCRB -n 1e3
+    2. ```$ ./generate_synthetic_sequences.py example_seqs.tsv --humanTCRB -n 1e3```
-    3. python run_pgen.py data/example_seqs.tsv results/example_pgens.tsv --humanTCRB
+    3. ```$ ./run_pgen.py example_seqs.tsv example_pgens.tsv --humanTCRB```

 ### Specifying a default V(D)J model (or a custom model folder)
-All of the executables will require specifying a V(D)J generative model and genomic data.
+All of the console scripts require specifying a V(D)J generative model and genomic data.
 OLGA ships with 4 default models that can be indicated by flags, or a custom model folder can be indicated.

 | Options                                        | Description                                      |
 |------------------------------------------------|--------------------------------------------------|